denten-books/plain-text/1-chapter.md

 example.
 It lies in the ability of a machine to enact the both sides of the metaphoric equation.
 "Doing the job," the manipulation of signs, must correspond to something else.
-Severed from some other analogical structure, the "blind" manipulation of signs is a meaningless actvity.
+Severed from some other analogical structure, the "blind" manipulation of signs is a meaningless activity.
 Meaning, Wittgenstein seems to suggest, resides simply in this analogy between something (symbol) and something else (mechanism).